elasticio/api-docs/source/includes/_workspaces.md

 ```

 This endpoint allows to remove platform support User from Workspace.
-If support user is not a member of any other Workspaes of corresponding Contract he/she will be removed from this Contract as well.
+If support user is not a member of any other Workspace of corresponding Contract he/she will be removed from this Contract as well.

 ### HTTP Request